pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 # Modelling Change over Time.

-We begin with a simple unconditional model where we model only the manner in which the individual's contribution to the final outcome.
+We begin with a simple unconditional model where we model only the individual's contribution to the final outcome.
 In other words this model is marked by the distinction that it contains no predictors.
 It serves to partition the sources of variation in the outcome, ascribing more or less aberrant behaviour to each individual in the degree that they move away from the grand mean.

 +++